 Dancing With Angels

+I moved to Santa Fe in 1982 from NYC.
+As I drove down the Old Santa Fe Trail, tears welled in my eyes as I felt I had returned home!
 I began painting formally somewhat later than most other artists because it was not something I took seriously when I was young.
-As a result, I am essentially self-taught (although I have studied with various teachers) and taken many classes, I believe that whether you attend art school or not, the true artist has to be self-taught.
+As a result, I am essentially self-taught (although I studied with Alexander Zarick) and taken many classes.
+I believe that whether you attend art school or not, the true artist has to be self-taught.
 You can learn about the technical aspects of making art, and that is the value of art school.
 But, in the long run (and for the long run) we all must explore the various medium for years so that we can meld who we are with our chosen medium.
 Then, the flow of creativity can become personal, in a very impersonal way, for both the artist and viewer.

-At this point in my career I can say that what I am trying to do, is create something that the viewer can interact with.
-As I mention above, the viewer has an opportunity to create their own space within each piece and in doing so, get to feel that participation, by merging their personal experiences into each piece they visit!
-Viewing a representational piece of art is easier only because its presentation is recognized immediately.
-However, non-representational art requires the viewer to let go of traditional recognition and then reassociate or open their minds to participate in this new abstraction before them.
-Both of these approaches are deeply involved in their process, and going beyond in both cases adds to the viewers experience.
+At this point in my career, I can say that what I am trying to do is create something that the viewer can interact with.
+Non-representational or abstract art requires the viewer to let go of traditional recognition and then reassociate or open their minds to participate in this new abstraction before them, thereby enhancing the viewer’s experience.

 In the process of developing this site, I thought it might be more interesting to have some examples of my work from the last 45 years.
 I hope you can see the flow of my process during these decades in the Artistic Timeline!